Facebook to lift post-election political ad pause in Georgia

 Both Facebook and Alphabet Inc’s Google introduced pauses on political ads after the Nov.
-3 presidential election to combat misinformation and other abuses on the sites.
-Google lifted its pause last week.
+3 presidential election as part of measures to combat misinformation and other abuses on the sites.
+Google lifted its pause last week, saying it no longer considered the post-election period to be a “sensitive event.”

 Facebook product manager Sarah Schiff wrote in the blog post that the company had heard feedback in recent weeks from “experts and advertisers across the political spectrum about the importance of expressing voice and using our tools to reach voters ahead of Georgia’s runoff elections.”

+Asked what had changed, the Facebook spokeswoman said the company had decided to implement a temporary solution where advertisers could be manually enabled to run ads.

+In the blog, Schiff said that Facebook would “prioritize onboarding advertisers with direct involvement in these elections, including the campaigns, state and local elections officials, and state and national political parties.”

-Reporting by Eva Mathews in Bengaluru and Elizabeth Culliford in San Francisco; Editing by Anil D’Silva and Jonathan Oatis
+Reporting by Elizabeth Culliford in New York and Eva Mathews in Bengaluru; Editing by Jonathan Oatis and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.